MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

-## Enable DDoS Protection on a new virtual network
+## Task 3: Enable DDoS Protection on a new virtual network

 Here you will enable DDoS on a new virtual network rather than on an existing one, so first you need to create the new virtual network, then enable DDoS protection on it using the plan you created previously.